SanderGi/sqlite-auto-migrator/README.md

 You can add this to your CI/CD pipeline or on application startup to ensure that your database schema is always up to date with your schema file.

 You can leave out the `await migrator.make();` line if you only want to apply the migrations and not create new ones.
-This plays well with a workflow where you create migration files by running `sam make` from the commandline when you are ready to save your schema file changes to the database.
+This plays well with a workflow where you create migration files by running `sam make` from the commandline when you are ready to save your schema file changes to the database and then your code auto applies the changes.

 sqlite-auto-migrator will automatically figure out if the content of the migration folder has changed and unapply any removed migration files and unapply+reapply modified migration files.
 By keeping the migration files in version control, you can easily roll back to a previous database state by checking out an older commit.